prwhite/philibs/readme.md

 2014/01/18

 GLES2 support, from the gles2 branch, has been merged to master.
 There are still a few things not buttoned up, like interpreting the scene graph light nodes as uniforms, etc.  That will come soon, ideally with sufficient generalization to allow for a range of lighting models.
+Additionally, the file loader and image loaders have added factories that also intermediate asynchronous loading.
+These use some C++11 features, such as threads/futures, etc.

 2014/01/16